-Whether there are any alternatives to the proposed project that would substantially lessen any of the significant impacts of the proposed project and achieve most of the basic objectives.
+- Whether the identified goals, policies, or mitigation measures should be adopted or modified. - Whether there are other mitigation measures that should be applied to the proposed project besides those mitigation measures identified in the Draft EIR. - Whether there are any alternatives to the proposed project that would substantially lessen any of the significant impacts of the proposed project and achieve most of the basic objectives.

-2.5 AREAS OF CONCERN
+2.6 AREAS OF CONCERN

 The City issued an NOP on June 18, 2015.
 The scoping period for this EIR was between June 18 and July 20, 2015, during which interested agencies and the public could submit comments about the proposed project.
 The City also held a public scoping meeting on September 21, 2015.
-During this time the City received 22 comment letters from ten agencies and service providers, and eight organizations and members of the public, which are included as Appendix A of this Draft EIR.
+During this time the City received 22 comment letters from 10 agencies and service providers, and eight organizations and members of the public, which are included as Appendix A of this Draft EIR.